srobo/runbook/docs/programme/livestream/audio.md

 During live events, the music played throughout the venue needs to be stripped out, usually through a separate audio feed.

-Audio can either be played directly through OBS using the VLC source, or through a desktop audio player, so long as any other system sound effects are muted.
+Audio can either be played directly through OBS using the VLC source, or through a desktop audio player, so long as any other system sound effects using the audio device are muted.
 When playing audio, be sure to [normalize it](https://www.alphr.com/normalize-volume-vlc) to ensure the volume doesn't vary.